tlverse/tlverse-handbook/05-origami.md

 1. Estimating the performance of different algorithms in order to choose the best one.
-2. Having chosen a winner, try to estimate the true risk of the proposed statistical learning method.
+2. Having chosen a winner, estimate the true risk of the proposed statistical learning method.

 In the following, we propose a method to do so using the observed data and